danswart/ryb-book/_book/150-philosophy.md

 ## Business Philosophy - An Example

 Your company philosophy should set forth the type of conduct expected from management, employees and the company as a whole while striving to achieve your company mission.
 Some even extend it to suppliers and partners.
+Think of 'cruelty free' products companies which may require their suppliers to also be 'cruelty free.'

 These rules of thumb are there to guide everyone's behavior and attitudes, from top to bottom.